connect-naveensrikanth/write-latency-boost-using-fastpaxos/README.md

 # faulttolarence
-**It's a metric used to measure the number of requests a system receives and processes per second.**
+**Fault tolerance is a system's ability to continue operating without interruption despite the failure of one or more of its components.**

 **ENSURING FAULT TOLERANCE AND CONSISTENCY IN DISTRIBUTED SYSTEMS USING ZAB**\
 * Author: